mattydoan/cse15l-lab-reports/lab1.md

 When running the 'ls' command with no arguments, the root folders in the home directory are printed because there is no path to a specifc directory.
 When running 'ls' with a path to a directory, the contents of that directory are printed.
 When running 'ls' with a path to a file, the path is printed because there are no folders or files inside a file.

 ![Image](cat.png)
 When running the 'cat' command with no arguments, the terminal repeats whatever is next inputted.
-When running 'cat' with a path to a directory, the terminal prints "Is a directory" because cat can only read contents of files.
+When running 'cat' with a path to a directory, the terminal prints "Is a directory" because the command can only read and print contents of files.
 When running 'cat' with a path to a file, the text within the file is printed out.